drupal-graphql/graphql/doc/mutations/README.md

 # Mutations

-In version 4 of Drupal GraphQL `Mutations` work a lot more similar to queries than they do in 3.x.
-Mutations are called using also Data producers which we already looked at.
+Mutations are data-writing operations that are called also using Data producers which we already looked at.

 Let's make a mutation that creates a new article.
 In this case it takes a data parameter that can have a `title` and a `description` in order to set these fields when creating the new article if they have been provided.